 The land acquisition was completed for wind power plant Project area.
 Expropriation procedures for private land are carried out as per the Expropriation Law no 2942.
-Urgent expropriation as per the

-Article 27 of the Expropriation Law was implemented during expropriation process of private lands.
+Urgent expropriation as per the Article 27 of the Expropriation Law was implemented during expropriation process of private lands.
 The expropriated private land for the WPP was used for agricultural purposes only, in part as these areas are located on the high slope areas not favourable for agricultural activities.
 The land acquisition details of the Project are shown in table below.

-The land acquisition process for the powerline route has been completed.
+The land acquisition process for the powerline route has yet to commence.
+Now that the EIA positive decision has been reached, the land acquisition process can begin.